Judecoin/pos-evolution/service-node-restart.md

 `judecoin-x86_64-linux-gnu-v3.2.0`

-If a newer official version is released, please replace the version number, download file name, and extracted folder name with the latest official release information.
+If a newer community version is released, please replace the version number, download file name, and extracted folder name with the latest community release information.

 ## 【Judecoin Service Node Restart Process】